Jayd-1234/Udacity-Self-Driving-Car-Nanodegree/P1-CarND_Lane_Lines/README.md

 ---

 We are interested in detecting white or yellow lines on images, which show a particularly high contrast when the image is in grayscale.
-Remember that the road is black, so anything that is much brighter on the road will come out with a high contrast in a grayscale image.

-The conversion from RGB to a different space helps in reducing noise from the original three color channels.
-This is a necessary pre-processing steps before we can run more powerful algorithms to isolate lines.
+This is why, conversion from RGB space to grayscale is carried out, which also helps to reduce the noise from the other channels of the image.

 ```python
 def grayscale(img):